*Updated August 2024*

 3. THE FONTS

-Font selection has a subtle but important impact on the look of a website.
+Font selection has a subtle but important impact on the look of a B2B web design.
 Beyond just serif and sans serif, font specifications should include weights, sizing, and hierarchy.
 Just like with color application, a single font can look very different depending on how it is utilized.
 Are headlines set in heavyweight or a more delicate lightweight?
 Should certain text be consistently ALL CAPS?
 Should additional character spacing be added?
-Successful B2B brands make specific font styling decisions and apply them consistently across their web and marketing materials.
+Successful B2B brands make specific font styling decisions and apply them consistently across all of their web and marketing materials.

 4. THE LAYOUT

-A webpage layout basically refers to the overall composition.
+A webpage layout basically refers to the overall composition of all the elements on a page – including content, images, videos, and icons.
 This is achieved through the deliberate organization of each element on the page.
 Is the layout…clear and simple or too busy?
 Is the structure centered, left-aligned or mixed?
 Are elements evenly balanced or intentionally asymmetrical?
-How designers arrange content and imagery on a page affects the overall look, but also has implications for ease of user experience and ultimately conversions.
+How designers arrange content and imagery on a page affects the overall look, but also has implications for ease of user experience (UX) and ultimately conversions (aka leads).

 The “feel” is determined by these characteristics of your website: